 Read Next: Mars City and the hyperloop.

-Yes being a girl in Dubai is nice.
-Almost everywhere you’re looking at free entrance, free alcohol and you definitely don’t have to arrive with a certain amount of guys on your arm to be let through the door.
-But I'm just not the biggest fan of ladies nights in general.
-Why? because it usually goes hand in hand with cheap alcohol, over filled venues (i.e sub standard service) and venues making a grab for your contact details so they can spam you to kingdom come with their latest offers and promotions in exchange for a couple of drinks vouchers for watered down cocktails.
-As with most things in life, if the product is free, then you are the product *cough* ...Facebook.
+Being a girl in Dubai has its perks.
+Almost everywhere ladies are looking at free entrance, free alcohol and they definitely don’t have to arrive with a certain amount of guys to be let through the door.
+However I'm just not the biggest fan of ladies nights in general.
+Why? because it generally goes hand in hand with cheap alcohol, over filled venues (slow service) and venues making a grab for your contact details so they can spam you to kingdom come with their latest offers and promotions in exchange for a few watered down cocktails.
+As with most things in life, if the product is free, then you are the product.

-This being said I've narrowed down the list below to 5 Ladies Nights that I enjoy.
-These all have one thing in common: decent offers at hospitality venues that actually worth taking the time to visit.
+This being said I've narrowed down the list below to 5 Ladies Nights that are a quality evening out with the girls.
+These all have one thing in common: decent offers at hospitality venues that are actually worth taking the time to visit.
 What a concept.
-Now enjoy and click on the headings to check out their pages.
+Click on the headings to check out their pages.
+Now enjoy!

 Cove Beach Club